Perfect Beef Stew Seasoning – How to Make It at Home (Perfect Every Time!)

 Ingredients:

-- 1 teaspoon smoked paprika (optional, for a smoky note)
+• 1 teaspoon smoked paprika (optional, to bring in mild smoky notes)

-- ½ teaspoon crushed red pepper flakes (optional for heat)
+• ½ teaspoon red pepper flakes (optional, for a subtle chili bite)

 Instructions: